J05HD/Natours/README.md

 style.prefix.css includes prefixes for browser support.

-style.css if formatted so as to squeeze out as much performance.
+style.css if formatted to squeeze out as much performance.

 #### Technologies